TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          hideNonTranslated
             Fetch records from the default language and overlay them with translations.
 If some record is not translated it will not be shown.

-.. _setup-config-sys-language-softexclude:

-sys\_language\_softExclude
-""""""""""""""""""""""""""

-.. container:: table-row

-   Property
-         sys\_language\_softExclude

-   Data type
-         string

-   Description
-         Setting additional "exclude" flags for l10n\_mode in TCA for frontend rendering.

-         Fields set in this property will override if the same field is set for "sys\_language\_softMergeIfNotBlank".